Rosémia Barbé and her husband Burnett Brown.

-Burnett and Rosémia met at a manor in 1974—it was a friend’s house party.
+Burnett and Rosémia met in 1974—it was a friend’s house party.
 They were the last people standing at the end of the night.
-The couple got married in 1980 and now have two grownup children.
+The couple got married in 1980 and now have two grown-up children.

 “Both Burnett and I know that Seychelles is a beautiful place, but then there are no jobs in the Seychelles.
 Returning home as a priest—people wouldn’t know who I am anymore.
 I go home regularly, but visiting the Seychelles is not a holiday for us.
 I have my family there.”
 Rosémia’s mother died with the intention of moving to London.
 Her eldest brother and sister also died.